STOP

 The portfolio committee will vote on the Expropriation Bill on 14 September 2022.
 Oppose this Bill together with AfriForum because it endangers private property rights.
 Please complete the form so that AfriForum can send a letter to the portfolio committee on your behalf.

-AfriForum submitted our written comment against this Bill to the National Council of Provinces in March 2023.
-As part of the first phase, the Gauteng Legislator’s Portfolio Committee for Infrastructure Development and Property Management had created a separate opportunity for comment from the public in a provincial context.
-AfriForum will also submit comment here and also participate in the public hearings.
-The public can help us in this battle for property rights by also submitting comment this time.
+In March 2023 AfriForum submitted its written commentary against the Expropriation Bill to the National Council of Provinces.
+As part of this phase, the Gauteng Legislature’s Committee on Infrastructure Development and Property Management created a separate opportunity for the public to submit commentary in a provincial context.
+AfriForum also submitted written commentary here and participated in the public hearings.

 April 2022